 December 28, 1994- Santo Domingo, Dominican Republic

 I called missionaries who live here, and Pastor N. will give me a ride to church on Sunday, January 8.
-His daughter is a MD and began a clinic, church, and school about 20 miles from here which she administers, so he will also take the group there when we return to Santo Domingo.
-It is so wonderful to leave all the details of the next two weeks with the Lord.
-I don’t know exactly why the Lord brought me here, but I’m excited to be here and let Him work through me.
+His daughter is an MD and began a clinic, church, and school about 20 miles from here which she administers, so he will also take the group there when we return to Santo Domingo.
+It is wonderful to leave all the details of the next two weeks with the Lord.
+I don’t know why the Lord brought me here, but I’m excited to be here and let Him work through me.

 “And the Lord shall guide thee continually, and satisfy thy soul in drought, and make fat thy bones, and thou shalt be like a watered garden, and like a spring of water, whose waters fail not.”
-Isaiah 58:11
+Isaiah 58:11 (KJV)

 December 29, 1994 – San Juan

 Paula arrived late last night, so our little group of four students is now complete.
-She is a kind outgoing girl and a very considerate roommate.
+She is a kind outgoing girl and a considerate roommate.
 Her first degree is in biology and her second will be in nursing.
 Her Spanish is much better than mine, so that is helpful.
-At noon, the clinic pharmacist, Angel, picked us up for our four hour ride to the the town of San Juan near Haiti where we will be living and working for the next nine days.
+At noon, the clinic pharmacist, Angel, picked us up for our four-hour ride to the town of San Juan near Haiti where we will be living and working for the next nine days.
 As we rode through the lush green countryside, we passed blooming pampas grass, banana trees, bean fields, oxen, donkeys, goats, pigs, and trucks loaded with lemons.
-Dr. Elaine informed us that they are very racially conscious in the DR. The lighter one’s skin, the higher the class of the person.
+Dr. Elaine informed us that they are racially conscious in the DR. The lighter one’s skin, the higher the class of the person.
 Every young person wants to marry a person with lighter skin than theirs so they can move up the social scale.

 We arrived at the Mennonite clinic and were warmly greeted by Cora, a Canadian Nurse Practitioner, and Tammy, a nursing student from my hometown who will translate for us.
 The gorgeous hot pink bougainvillea and red poinsettia trees are in full bloom.
-The thatched roof gazebo is so relaxing, complete with rocking chairs.
+The inviting thatched roof gazebo is complete with rocking chairs.
 Cora and Tammy served us a delicious dinner of three different kinds of pizza with fresh squeezed lemonade, bananas, and cookie bars.
 Cora then began our orientation.
-She said to be very careful of the young men, many of whom want to marry an American woman solely so he can become an American citizen, move to New York, and then disappear.
+She said to be careful of the young men, many of whom want to marry an American woman solely so he can become an American citizen, move to New York, and then disappear.
 She told us several sad stories of this happening to American single women.

 December 30-31, Pan Dia Village

-Angel then drove us to Pan Dia Village (Our Daily Bread village) for our cultural immersion with the Health Promoter named Clara.
-Paula and I will live tonight in this village, and Julie and Debbie will be in another village.
-Since no one in either village speaks English, this way we will have at least one student who speaks fairly good Spanish.
+Angel drove us to Pan Dia Village (Our Daily Bread village) for our cultural immersion with the Health Promoter named Clara.
+Paula and I will live tonight in this village, and Julie and Debbie will stay in another village.
+Since no one in either village speaks English, we will have at least one student who speaks fairly good Spanish.
 Clara showed us to the Peace Corps worker’s home where we will stay tonight while she is away on holiday.
 There is one double bed, a kitchen table, a small two burner gas stove, and oven.
 The outhouse was covered in excrement which Clara cleaned while we took a nap (siesta).

 Then a man took us back to Pan Dia in his pick up truck.
 Clara served us a beautiful lunch of chicken, rice, fried vegetables, and banana.
 I added orange soda pop to drink that I bought at the local store.
 It’s exhausting to try and communicate and listen to the Spanish.
 I’m trying hard to remember all the new phrases and words I’m learning.
 There is a baby screaming on the other side of our thin wall in our home, dogs barking outside, and loud motor scooters speeding by constantly.
-So much for peace and quiet in the country!
+So much for peace and quiet in the country.